-The Least Crude Protein Control (LCPC) and Least Crude Protein (LCP) rations were adopted from a research trial.
-The LCP ration substituted soybean meal, the principal source of crude protein, with elevated levels of synthetic amino acids.
-As mentioned above, the authors of that study found no significant detriment to growth rate and pig performance when fed the LCP ration as compared to the LCPC ration (Apple et al. 2013).
+The Least Crude Protein Control (LCPC) and Least Crude Protein (LCP) diets were adopted from a research trial.
+The LCP diet substituted soybean meal, the principal source of crude protein, with elevated levels of synthetic amino acids.
+The authors of that study found no significant detriment to growth rate and pig performance when fed the LCP diet as compared to the LCPC diet.

 Regional LCI feed data were available in addition to that for commodity feed used in the scenario assessment reported above.
-Therefore, results from the least crude protein rations are divided into two sections: national production and regional production.
+Therefore, results from the least crude protein diets are divided into two sections: national production and regional production.